New Information regarding ESTA: https://esta.cbp.dhs.gov

 - You are traveling for business, pleasure or transit only.

 - Your intended stay in the United States does not exceed 90 days.

 - You must hold a valid return or onward ticket.
 Onward tickets may not end in Canada, Mexico or the Caribbean.

 - You will enter the United States aboard an air or sea carrier that has agreed to participate in the program.
 This applies to most airlines and shipping companies.

 - Private or official aircraft or vessels do not meet this requirement.
 You will need a visa if you travel on a private plane or yacht.

 - Your passport is valid for the duration of stay in the U.S.

-Which German passports are valid for travelling on the VWP?
+Which German passports are valid for traveling on the VWP?

 If your passport does not meet the requirements below, then you will need a visa.

 Passport: As of April 1, 2016, only electronic (e-passports) are valid for visa free travel.